Finders Keepers (1984 film): Movie soundtrack

-Reception and reviews
+Reception

 James Monaco reviewed the film in his book, The Movie Guide, writing "a crazy, quirky comedy from director Lester that starts slowly and warms up to provide some funny moments.
 Finders Keepers benefits from the well-judged performances of its energetic cast, with Wayne in particularly good form.
 In typical Lester fashion, the movie is so frantic that viewers have no time to rest their eyes".

 In The New York Times review of the movie, Vincent Canby wrote that "Finders Keepers,...has a lot of charm best described as loose jointed.
 It's not especially graceful, but it grows increasingly funny as it approaches the Nebraska showdown...though the pacing of the film is uneven - its highpoints stand out like clumps of trees in the flat Nebraska landscape, Finders Keepers is unexpectedly satisfying.
 The good humor and the wit are even retroactive, making the opening sequences seem funnier than they actually were".

-Variety Magazine was not so kind in their review, stating that "director Richard Lester returns to his pell-mell trademark and the result is maddening.
+Variety was not so kind in their review, stating that "director Richard Lester returns to his pell-mell trademark and the result is maddening.
 Interesting cast is wasted, with bright exception of Beverly D'Angelo.
 Its parts add up to pieces that artlessly lurch and hurtle around".

+Roger Fristoe of the Courier Journal liked it.
+He said that it is "a pleasantly daffy little comedy directed with a fair amount of zip".
+He also felt that physical comedy was the film's highest point.